-Table 42: Troubleshooting Chart
+Table 49: Troubleshooting Chart

-Symptom ction Cannot connect using Telnet, web browser, or SNMP software Be sure the switch is powered up.
+Symptom Action Cannot connect using a web browser • Be sure the switch is powered on.
 Check network cabling between the management station and the switch.
+Make sure the ends are properly connected and there is no damage to the cable.
+Test the cable if necessary.
 Check that you have a valid network connection to the switch and that the port you are using has not been disabled.
 Be sure you have configured the VLAN interface through which the management station is connected with a valid IP address, subnet mask and default gateway.
 Be sure the management station has an IP address in the same subnet as the switch's IP interface to which it is connected.
 If you are trying to connect to the switch via the IP address for a tagged VLAN group, your management station, and the ports connecting intermediate switches in the network, must be configured with the appropriate tag.
-If you cannot connect using Telnet, you may have exceeded the maximum number of concurrent Telnet/SSH sessions permitted.
-Try connecting again at a later time.
-Cannot connect using Secure Shell If you cannot connect using SSH, you may have exceeded the maximum number of concurrent Telnet/SSH sessions permitted.
-Try connecting again at a later time.
-Be sure the control parameters for the SSH server are properly configured on the switch, and that the SSH client software is properly configured on the management station.
-Be sure you have generated both an RSA and DSA public key on the switch, exported this key to the SSH client, and enabled SSH service.
-Be sure you have set up an account on the switch for each SSH user, including user name, authentication level, and password.
-Be sure you have imported the client's public key to the switch (if public key authentication is used).
-Cannot access the on- board configuration program via a serial port connection Be sure you have set the terminal emulator program to VT100 compatible, 8 data bits, 1 stop bit, no parity, and the baud rate se to 115200 bps.
-Check that the null-modem serial cable conforms to the pin-out connections provided in the Installation Guide.
-Forgot or lost the password Contact your local distributor.
+Cannot access the on- board configuration program via a serial port connection Refer to the CLI Reference Guide for information on troubleshooting a connection to the serial port Forgot or lost the password Contact your local distributor.